 Health & Immunizations

-In order to avoid the most usual stomach upset you have to be careful with the water you drink.
+In order to avoid upset stomach you must be careful with the water that you drink.

 It is not recommended to drink water directly from the tap.
 It is advisable to drink only bottled or boiled water.

 You have to be very cautious of where you eat.
-Making sure they adhere basic hygienic standards.
-If not it will be advisable to consume canned food.
+Make sure they adhere to basic hygienic standards.
+If not, it is advisable to consume canned food.

-It is suggested for the people who are travelling to the jungle in Peru, have a vaccine against yellow fever.
+It is recommended that anyone who travels to the jungle in Peru get vaccinated for yellow fever.
 (According to information given by the Health Minister, there have not been any cases of this illness registered in this area for 15 years).

-Have a vaccine, at least, 10 days before arriving at the jungle.
-It is necessary to carry your vaccine certificate with you, as you will be demanded to show it along the excursion to Manu.
+Make sure you are vaccinated at least 10 days before arriving at the jungle.
+It is necessary to carry your vaccine certificate with you, as you will be required to show it along the excursion to Manu.

-In case you arrive to our country without having taken this vaccine, you may be shot at the Jorge Chavez International Airport, the Hospital 2 de Mayo or next to the Hospital del Nino.
-Prices are less than US$20.00.
+In case you arrive without having taken this vaccine, you can get vaccinated at the Jorge Chavez International Airport, the Hospital 2 de Mayo or next to the Hospital del Nino.
+Prices are less than $20.00 USD.

-You may also ask your doctor about the possibilities of taking a vaccine against diphteria, tetanus, typhoid, polio or hepatitis.
+You may also ask your physician about the possibilities of taking a vaccine against diphteria, tetanus, typhoid, polio or hepatitis.